SeanHampson/MLM-CA/README.md

 Class Name |  Function
 --- | ---
 Control | Main function which calls to classes in desired order.
-FileProcessor | 1.
-Opens given file, iterates through contents to find a valid entry.
-2. Each entry found will be forwarded onto the ProcessEntry class.
-After a given % of entries has been trained, the rest will instead be converted to a Query object before being sent to the ProcessQuery class.
-The result from the ProcessQuery instance will be compared to the 6th feature in the entry from the dataset in order to generate an accuracy for the model.
+FileProcessor | <ul style="list-style-type:none"><li>Opens given file, iterates through contents to find a valid entry.</li><li>Each entry found will be forwarded onto the ProcessEntry class.</li><li>After a given % of entries has been trained, the rest will instead be converted to a Query object before being sent to the ProcessQuery class.</li><li>The result from the ProcessQuery instance will be compared to the 6th feature in the entry from the dataset in order to generate an accuracy for the model.</li></ul>
 ProcessEntry | ...
 Query | ...
 ProcessQuery | ...